One of the many benefits of becoming a U.S. citizen

 .
 A naturalized citizen can live for as long as they wish in another country, with almost no risk to their U.S. citizenship status.

 Exceptions, or Actions That Can Cause Someone to Lose Naturalized U.S. Citizenship

-it for life.
+With a few exceptions, anyone with U.S. citizenship will retain it for life.
 The exceptions include when one of the following takes place:

-that you are living in another country should not affect your status as a U.S.
+The bottom line is that, unless something on the above list fits you, the fact that you are living in another country should not affect your status as a U.S. citizen.